 - Roadside America Museum, Hillsboro, TX - 12 mi.

-- Dancing Frogs Near Willie Nelson-Branded Biodiesel Truck Stop, Carl's Corner, TX - 18 mi.
+- Dancing Frogs (formerly at Willie Nelson-Branded Biodiesel Truck Stop), Carl's Corner, TX - 18 mi.

 - Rotten Old Merman, Cleburne, TX - 28 mi.